SimonPadbury/baselayer-3/_src/layout.md

 ## Container query powered layouts

-Since Baselayer 3.4.0, the `<body>` tag provides a *container query context*, using `container-type: inline-size`.
-Additionally you can set another (inner) container query context ising the `container` class.
+In Baselayer the `<body>` tag provides a *container query context*, using `container-type: inline-size`.
+Additionally you can set another (inner) container query context anywhere using the Baselayer `container` class.

 <div aria-label="Warning" class="popout bl-heavy b-amber b-400 p-2 t-reversi bg-amber bg-200 dark:bg-700">The <code>container</code> class does not constrain the outer element’s width in any way.
 You may also need to control the widths of your content with e.g. <a href="#centered-layout-wrappers">wrapper</a> or <a href="#widths">width</a> utilities, or by placing the container within a grid cell, etc.
 </div>